debops/debops/docs/organizational-structure.rst

 use it and contribute their time, skills and resources.
 To allow for a more organized work, various roles are defined within the Project.

+Refer to the `DebOps People`_ section in the debops-keyring_ documentation where the people and their current roles are listed.

 Developers
 ----------